 Links contained in this post and elsewhere on my website may include affiliate links.
 When you make a purchase through these links, I earn a commission at no additional cost to you.
 I only link to products and services that I love - and that I think you will love, too!

-Summer is the perfect time to take the first steps for becoming your own herbalist.
+Summer is the perfect time to take the first steps for becoming a home herbalist.
 It’s the best season to dabble in the garden and long, sunny days mean that inspiration for connecting to the green world are all around us.
 Read on to discover some of my favorite suggestions for learning herbalism in summer.

 Study a Summer Ally

 If you are looking for the absolute best way to begin learning herbalism, I suggest jumping right in and starting with the plants themselves.
 Studying a single herb in-depth is a simple but surprisingly effective way to start your journey into herbalism.
 Some summer herbs to consider are calendula, yarrow, peppermint, rose, or elderflower.
 Once you’ve chosen an herb to study, head to your library to borrow at least three herbal books with information on the plant you’ve selected.
 You will need to take notes on the following:

 Botanical or Binomial Name

 That’s the two part name that looks a bit like Latin.
 So, for instance, dandelion’s binomial is Taraxacum officinale.
 It’s important to learn an herb’s botanical name because herbs can share common names.
 An example is hibiscus.
 There’s the showy, garden hibiscus (one example is Hibiscus rosa-sinensis) and then there is the hibiscus variety used in herbalism, which can be called hibiscus or roselle, but which has the binomial Hibiscus sabdariffa.